kitfud/BlockchainChickenDoorReceiver_FantomVersion/README.md

 For setup (other's use) after cloning the repo:

-In src folder you need to create a folder with a file in it -> chain-info -> abi.json
+In src folder you need to create a folder (chain-info) with a .json file in it: src-> chain-info -> abi.json

-abi.json will contain the abi for the smartcontract you want to interact with and you will destructure this variable out for use in App.js.
-Note, you can grab this from any verified contract on etherscan- or if you are deploying locally, you'll typically have this within something like a 'build' folder and just handle the insertion yourself.
+abi.json will contain the abi for the smartcontract you want to interact with, it will look something like {"abi":{...}}, and you will destructure this variable out for use in App.js.
+Note, you can grab this info from any verified contract on etherscan!
+Or, if you are deploying locally to a chain you'll typically have the abi within something like a 'build' folder.

-You also neeed to create a .env file in the top most level folder with the following variable with the address of the smart contract you want to interact with:
+You also neeed to create a .env file at the top most level folder with the following variable, along with the address of the smart contract you want to interact with:

 REACT_APP_CONTRACTADDRESS = '0xXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'